tcweiss/Advanced-Pro/README.md

 ### Investment Guide

-An input field on the left accepts text in the form of SP500 stock tickers.
+Opening the second tab, one can see two input fields.
+The input field on the left accepts text in the form of SP500 stock tickers.
 If the user enters a ticker, a 12-month forecast of the stock price and a BUY/HOLD/SELL recommendation will be displayed.
-The data is scraped from CNN Money and is based on the latest analyst estimates.
+The data is scraped directly from CNN Money and is based on the latest analyst estimates.
 Note that incorrect inputs will not be processed.

 ![Gif](images/tab_2_use_1.gif?) <br>

 The second input field is a dropdown menu with SP500 stocks.
 Selecting two or more stock returns a table with optimal portfolio weights, i.e. the proportion of money to be invested in each stock.
-Weights are calculated to achieve the lowest volatility per unit of return, which is the industry standard.
-In addition, a plot with the potential return of this portfolio is shown.
+In addition, a plot displays the historical return of the portfolio, and the user gets a message telling him his return over the last 5 years.

 ![Gif](images/tab_2_use_2.gif?) <br>